Manoranjan Bhattacharya (writer): Literary works

 The head Master was very much doubtful looking at Manoranjan's age.
 But after long persuasion, Manoranjan managed to get an approval and an invitation from the Sanskrit College authority to take part in the competition, finally winning it.

 As a student, Manoranjan contributed poems to various magazines.
 He switched to literature for youngsters after Ramdhanu was born (1928).

 His father, District Magistrate Bishweshwar Bhattacharya, founded the teen periodical, Ramdhanu ('The Rainbow').
 For eight years until his untimely demise, he took over editorship from Bishweshwar.
 His teen detective fiction, starring the Japanese sleuth Hukakasi, deviated from the prevalent sensational, melodramatic style, and was admired by the likes of Premendra Mitra and Satyajit Ray.

 Manoranjan filled the pages of Ramdhanu with school stories, humorous tales, poems and informative articles.
 He penned a series of humorous pseudo-mythological sketches, later labelled Nutan Puraan.
 Other story anthologies include Chaayer Dhnowaa, Haashyo O Rahashyo, Apriloshyo Prothom Dibawshey (co-authored with Shibram Chakraborty).
 His major works, including three Hukakashi novels and five short stories, a translation of The Channings were anthologized in Manoranjan Bhattacharya's Chhotoder Omnibus.

 Author and younger brother Kshitindranarayan followed him as editor of Ramdhanu.

-Blog

-The Manoranjan Museum blog displays the original illustrations accompanying Manoranjan Bhattacharya's writings, as they appeared in Ramdhanu and other periodicals.